-I agree wholeheartedly that sustainability options often are more time consuming than other convenient options; but, when incorporated, they actually become habit and less costly as well as less time-consuming.
+I agree wholeheartedly that sustainability options often are more time-consuming than other convenient options; but, when incorporated, they actually become a habit and less costly as well as less time-consuming.

 Here are my favorite ways to embrace more sustainability without suffering from serious over-extension of time and resources:

 Reduce your family’s garbage by cutting down on buying paper goods like paper towels and napkins.
-Every six months to a year or so we buy a new package of washcloths and aim to use washcloths as napkins, spill cleaners, cleaning rags, etc. we do still have paper towels on hand but we use them much less frequently than we used to.
-It’s pretty easy to toss washcloths into a load of bath towels or bedding, which makes this sustainability option pretty easy to turn to habit.
+Every six months to a year or so, we buy a new package of washcloths and aim to use washcloths as napkins, spill cleaners, cleaning rags, etc. we do still have paper towels on hand, but we use them much less frequently than we used to.
+It’s pretty easy to toss washcloths into a load of bath towels or bedding, making this sustainability option pretty easy to turn to habit.

-Tip: buy dark colored washcloths and hand towels so as to better hide stains
+Tip: buy dark-colored washcloths and hand towels to better hide stains

-When you shop your local farmers markets and skip the store, you’re doing so much good with so little effort — cutting down on the transportation costs and fuel needed to ship foods across country alone is worth the while!
-Our area boasts some fantastic markets, too.
-We list all of them here but I’ll tell you right now that my favorites are the Grayslake Farmers Market, Libertyville Farmer’s Market and the Woodstock Farmers Market.
-This is one of those easy changes that just requires habit.
-I most frequently shop the Grayslake Farmers Market so Wednesday afternoon (during the summer – Saturdays in spring) automatically becomes one of my grocery shopping days.
-I buy eggs, beef, chicken, bacon, fruit, veggies, honey … There’s even bread, cheese and locally made jams and salsa and pies.
+When you shop your local farmer’s markets and skip the store, you’re doing so much good with so little effort!
+Cutting down on the transportation costs and fuel needed to ship foods across the country alone is worth the trip!
+Our area boasts some fantastic markets, and my favorites are the Grayslake Farmers Market, Libertyville Farmer’s Market, and the Woodstock Farmers Market.
+This change is one of those easy changes that require habit.
+I most frequently shop at the Grayslake Farmers Market, so Wednesday afternoon (during the summer – Saturdays in spring) automatically becomes one of my grocery shopping days.
+I buy eggs, beef, chicken, bacon, fruit, veggies, honey … There’s even bread, cheese, and locally made jams and salsa and pies.

-Here’s a super simple one: buy your plants from a local grower who doesn’t use neonicotinoids, a pesticide that may be contributing to the decline or our bees.
-Many big box stores are now getting on board (which goes to show if the mainstream puts up a big enough stink …) and managers at these stores should be able to help customers identify plants that are not grown with the harmful pesticide.
+Here’s a super simple one: buy your plants from a local grower who doesn’t use neonicotinoids, a pesticide that may be contributing to the decline of our bees.
+Many big box stores are now getting on board (which goes to show if the mainstream puts up a big enough stink …), and managers at these stores should be able to help customers identify plants that are not grown with the harmful pesticide.
 Even better?
 Grow your own native wildflowers in your yard!
-That takes more work, of course, but goodness are they pretty!
+That takes more work, of course, but goodness, are they pretty!
 (Think Purple Coneflowers and Goldenrod!)